beve-org/beve/README.md

 The next two bits of the HEADER indicates whether the number is floating point, signed integer, or unsigned integer.

+Float point types must conform to the IEEE-754 standard.

 ```c++
 0 -> floating point      0b000'00'001
 1 -> signed integer      0b000'01'001